The Catenary Press is pleased to announce the release of Micah Bateman's Polis.

 the manager who deals with me

-gave me a gift certificate I am afraid
+gave me a gift certificate I am

 to redeem.
 Wary of what dream?